Best Belgian Waffle Recipe

 Toppings for Belgian Waffles

-My 5 year old likes to put chocolate chips and peanut butter chips in his – the heat from the waffle melts the chocolate chips.
+My kids love to put chocolate chips and peanut butter chips in theirs – the heat from the waffle melts the chocolate chips.

 If you’re feeling extra splurgy, a scoop of ice cream is delicious.
-The cold ice cream starts to melt against the warm waffle and all those little pockets collect that melty ice cream and… sorry.
-I’m losing my train of thought in my waffle and ice cream daydream..
+The cold ice cream starts to melt against the warm waffle and all those little pockets collect that melty ice cream and.

 Tips and Tricks for the Best Homemade Belgian Waffles: